sr320/course-fish274-2020/computer-setup.md

 ### R

 Download and install the [R base system](http://cran.rstudio.com/).
-I recommend you use the [R studio](http://www.rstudio.com/products/rstudio/download/) to work with the base system.
+We will be using [R studio](http://www.rstudio.com/products/rstudio/download/) to work with the base system.